By Whole30 headmistress Melissa Hartwig, who sometimes has a very hard job

 The Final Word

-If you make kombucha at home and don’t add sugar after the fermentation process, is that Whole30-compliant?
+If you make kombucha at home and don’t add sugar after the fermentation process, is that Whole30-compatible?
 Yes.

-If you buy store-bought kombucha and sugar is not in the ingredient list, is that Whole30-compliant?
+If you buy store-bought kombucha and sugar is not in the ingredient list, is that Whole30-compatible?
 Yes.

-If you buy store-bought kombucha and sugar is not in the ingredient list, but you do see fruit juice, is that Whole30-compliant?
+If you buy store-bought kombucha and sugar is not in the ingredient list, but you do see fruit juice, is that Whole30-compatible?
 Yes.

-If you see store-bought kombucha and see any form of sugar (including stevia) in the ingredients, is that compliant?
+If you see store-bought kombucha and see any form of sugar (including stevia) in the ingredients, is that compatible?
 No.

 Resources for Homemade Kombucha